Brookvale, New South Wales: History

 The first development in the area was in 1836 when 64 hectares of farmland was granted to William Frederick Parker.
 In this period further land was sold to the Malcolm, Burns and Miles families.
 In 1883, Sydney Alexander Malcolm built what became known as 'Brookvale House'.
 It eventually was sold in 1961 to the Hooker Investment Corporation paving the way for the construction of Warringah Mall, which is the largest shopping complex in the area.

 Brookvale had two post offices.
 Brookvale Post Office opened on 1 June 1888 and closed on 1 November 2013.
 The post office included a mail & parcel delivery & a collection service operated by Mailplus operated in that post office.
 Warringah Mall Post Office opened on 3 April 1963 as a second post office for Brookvale.

 After World War II, much of the surrounding land was bought by immigrants, many of whom were Italian.
 The Curulli, Caputo and Bombardieri families own a large percentage of the land in Brookvale.
 Brookvale developed from farmland to manufacturing, warehousing, and in recent years there has been significant office space development.

 Because of the large presence of Pazzano immigrants, a little village of southern Italy, Brookvale is called by them "Pazzaniedu": Little Pazzano in the Calabrian dialect.
+Built in 1999, the Southern Cross Cable has a landing station in the suburb, which was commissioned in 2000.